srajal5/Object-Detection/README.md

    > **Development Mode**: If you don't provide valid Supabase credentials, the application will automatically run in development mode with mock authentication.
 This allows you to test and develop the application without setting up Supabase.

-4. Set up Supabase:

-   - Create a new project on [Supabase](https://supabase.com/)
-   - Enable email authentication in Auth > Settings
-   - Create the following tables in your Supabase database:

    **profiles table**: